Matter coupling in Minimal Massive 3D Gravity and spinor-matter interactions in exterior algebra formalism: Introduction

 \section{Introduction}

-Einstein theory of gravity in $ (2+1) $ dimensions has no propagating degrees of freedom such that the theory in its own is non-dynamical.
-By adding gravitational Chern-Simons term and a negative cosmological constant to Einstein-Hilbert term, Topologically Massive Gravity (TMG) has been constructed \cite{deser_1,deser_2}.
-When a linearization of field equations has been performed about $ AdS_{3} $ vacuum. it has been seen that TMG has one massive propagating graviton mode.
+Einstein theory of gravity with a cosmological constant in $ (2+1) $ dimensions has no propagating degrees of freedom such that the theory in its own is non-dynamical.
+Hence, the massive gravity models have attracted much attention over the years.
+The first one of these models is the Topologically Massive Gravity (TMG) which has been constructed by adding gravitational Chern-Simons term to Einstein theory of gravity with a negative cosmological constant \cite{deser_1,deser_2}.
+When a linearization of field equations has been performed about $ AdS_{3} $ vacuum, it has been seen that TMG has one massive propagating graviton mode.
 This has led to a research about whether there exists a holographically dual conformal field theory (CFT) on 2-dimensional boundary by making TMG a possible candidate of a consistent quantum theory of gravity.
 However, the use of the methods outlined in \cite{brown} has shown that TMG has undesirable features in the sense that if the bulk graviton mode has positive energy, one of the central charges calculated by Virasoro algebra is negative leading to a non-unitary CFT on the boundary \cite{kraus}.
 This problem is identified as bulk versus boundary clash.
 To circumvent the problem, a new massive gravity theory, dubbed New Massive Gravity (NMG) \cite{bergshoeff_1,bergshoeff_2}, has been proposed where the new theory involves parity-even higher order curvature terms contrary to TMG that has parity-odd gravitational Chern-Simons term.
 Yet, the bulk-boundary clash problem has not been resolved satisfactorily.
 Recently, to overcome the bulk-boundary clash problem, Minimal Massive Gravity theory has been introduced \cite{bergshoeff_3}.
 This new theory has same gravitational degrees of freedom as TMG such that the theory involves a single propagating bulk graviton as well.
 It has been shown that MMG solves bulk-boundary clash problem within a certain range of its parameters.
-It has been seen that bulk graviton has positive energy while there exits a positive central charge for dual CFT such that the unitarity is not lost.
+It has been seen that bulk graviton has positive energy while there exist positive central charges for dual CFT such that the unitarity is not lost.
 In fact, an elaborate investigation of unitarity structure of MMG has proven that the theory is unitary within a certain range of its parameters \cite{bergshoeff_3,arvanitakis_1}.
 Having shown that the MMG theory is unitary and it solves bulk-boundary clash problem, some higher curvature extensions of MMG have been investigated by studying linearized field equations of the extended theory around $ AdS_{3} $ spacetime as well \cite{setare,altas_1}.
 To explore further physical properties of the theory, canonical structure of MMG has been constructed while introducing its canonical Hamiltonian and calculating energy and angular momentum of BTZ solutions within this formalism \cite{yekta}.
 On the other hand, in a very recent study \cite{deger_1}, it has been shown that the existence of single massive gravitating mode in both TMG and MMG is related to spontaneous symmetry breaking in Hietarinta-Maxwell Chern-Simons gravity theory constructed via Hietarinta-Maxwell algebra.